cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     print(f.result())
     ```

+The Executor supports two kinds tasks, the `FuturePythonTask` and the `FutureFunctionCall` task.
+The `Executor.submit` with return an instance of `Future`, which can be used to retrieve the result that was computed on remote workers.

-Futures can be passed as arguments to other
-tasks using the executor.
-In this case, relevant files
-will be transported between workers when necessary.
+`Future`s can be passed as arguments to other tasks using the executor.
+In this case, relevant files will be transported between workers when necessary.

+In case of `FuturePythonTask`, Users can interaface with future python tasks themselves by calling the `future_pythontask` function from the future executor.

+=== "Python"
+    ```python
+    import ndcctools.taskvine as vine

+    def my_sum(x, y):
+        return x + y

+    e = vine.Executor(manager_name='my_manager')
+    t = e.future_pythontask(my_sum, 3, 4)
+    t.set_cores(1)
+    f = e.submit(t)
+    print(f.result())
+    ```

+Or, uses can also directly send the function along with its arguments to `submit` function from the executor.
+This returns a `FuturePythonTask` which can also be submitted to the future executor.
+The benefit of doing this is allowing users to add additional input files and task specifications before submission.

 === "Python"
     ```python